 - The blank version where you put in the text.

-If you choose the blank version, here are some more ideas to word your Winnie the Pooh baby shower invitations (some are directly quoted from the Pooh book itself):
+If you choose the blank versions, here are some more ideas to word your Winnie the Pooh baby shower invitations (some are directly quoted from the Pooh book itself):

 - "Hurray", shouted Piglet.
 "Hurray", shouted Pooh.
 "We're inviting you to welcome someone small and new!
 Join us for some Baby Shower Fun!"